Pair to your phone, download some apps, and tweak your settings.

 To tweak the goals:

-1. On your Apple Watch, press on the digital crown (physical button on the side) to launch the app drawer
+- On your Apple Watch, press on the digital crown (physical button on the side) to launch the app drawer.

 6. Set up Apple Pay

-One of the biggest benefits of the Apple Watch over pretty much any competitor (bar Wear OS watches) is wide-ranging Apple Pay.
-Setting it up can be a bit of a faff when you first strap on your Apple Watch, but it’s worth it.
+One of the most significant benefits of the Apple Watch over its competitors (except for Wear OS watches) is the wide-ranging support for Apple Pay.
+Setting it up can be a faff when you first strap on your Apple Watch, but it’s worth it.

 You will be prompted to input your card details on your iPhone.
 If you already have one set up on your iPhone, you can also bring information across by confirming the CVV.